Poor mental health is especially prevalent among those on Medicaid, with 34% experiencing mild to moderate or severe depression.

 About the Author

-Tiffany Sun, Chief Content Officer leads the team responsible for creating all content in Happify Health’s core products (Happify + Kopa) across three lines of business: direct-to-consumer, healthcare/enterprise, and digital therapeutics.
-She oversees the creation of cutting-edge, A.I.-driven conversational content, video, animation, meditation and audio, immersive games, articles, infographics and interactive tools that drive behavioral change across 10 languages.
+Tiffany Sun, Chief Content Officer oversees global content across Twill's product suite: Twill Therapeutics, Twill Care, and Happify.
+She leads the team responsible for the creation of cutting-edge, A.I.-driven conversational content, editorial, video, meditation & audio, immersive games, interactive activities, and clinical tools that drive behavior change across 10 languages.